rigwild/shortcut-hero/README.md

 }
 ```

-### Go To Step
+#### Go To Step and Go To Step Relative

 Go to a given step in the list of actions (starts at 0).
 Returns input.

 Will error out if the step is out of bounds.

-- Parameter `step` must be a string containing a valid positive integer.
+- Parameter `step` must be a string containing a valid integer.

 Go to step 0.